ZurickBuita/mycart-ecommerce/README.md

 5. **Product management:** Add, edit, and delete products.
 6. **Order management:** View all orders, filter orders by status (new, processing, shipped, cancelled), and view order details.
 7. **Order status:** Admins can update order status.
+8. **Global Search:** Search across users, products, orders, and other admin resources from a unified search bar in the admin panel.
+9. **Database Notifications:** Admins receive real-time notifications about system events (such as new orders, user registrations, etc.) directly in the admin panel.
+   > **To enable database notifications, you must run the following command:**
+   > ```bash
+   > php artisan queue:listen
+   > ```
+   > This will process queued notifications and deliver them instantly to the admin panel.

 ### Integrations